A bit about me …

 Several years later, I still manage to visit my hometown several times per year.
 I still watch as many Eagles games as I can (and, as a season ticket holder, always make sure to catch a few games at the LINC), and I never pass up a soft pretzel.
 But, my husband and I are also happily enjoying our life in Amsterdam.
 We love the culture in the city (museum card holders!), we have found a wonderful foodie culture (yay brunch! yay veggie burgers!), we love hiking throughout the country’s beautiful surroundings, we have learned that tourists on bikes are far more dangerous than one might expect, and we have found a new set of local foods to keep a smile on my face (Stroopwafel!
 Spelt brood!
 Kaas!
 Pepernoten!
 Belgian chocolate!
 Koffie!
 Poffertjes!).
 We have also picked up a love of running and travel … which means you’ll either find me traveling the globe during my holidays or lacing my running shoes up every Saturday morning as I train for my next race.
 Just as Philly is my home, Amsterdam is now my home, too – they are really the perfect pair!

 And when I’m not working, race training, hunting down the best brunch in Amsterdam, or traveling – I’m fighting for a cause that is near and dear to my heart – fighting to find a cure for Multiple Sclerosis.
 You see, my husband (John) was diagnosed with MS shortly after we moved to the Netherlands.
 When he was first diagnosed, I admittedly knew very little about the disease and what it would mean for our future.
 The scientist in me quickly kicked in, and I sought to learn about the disease and what we can do to fight it.
 While there is presently no cure for MS, there are many ongoing research initiatives that are evaluating ways to not only defeat this disease – but improve quality of life as well.
 And more than anything, as a scientist, I believe in the power of research.
 So, I founded the team ‘Find a Muckin’ Cure’ – nearly 50 members strong (and growing!), we are a team of John’s family and friends dedicated to raising awareness about MS and doing what it takes to raise money to fund new research initiatives.
 Each year, as part of our work, we run in an annual mud-run obstacle course called Muckfest!
 It’s a run designed for laughs, and it’s a fun (and muddy!) way to raise awareness and money for this cause.
-Last year, we were among the highest earning non-sponsored teams in Philadelphia – and we will back at in 2017 – getting muddy and fighting for a cause that is so very dear to my heart.
+Last year, we were among the highest earning non-sponsored teams in Philadelphia – and we will back at every June – getting muddy and fighting for a cause that is so very dear to my heart.

 So, that’s a little bit about me.
 I love my Philly hometown, I love my Amsterdam hometown.
 Research and teaching keep me challenged and inspired.
 Running keeps me grounded.
 My passion for fighting MS reminds me that every person can make a difference.
 My love of dark chocolate, late brunches, and yoga sessions reminds me that balance is key to happiness.
 My family and friends keep me laughing.
 And my husband?
 Well, without question he is my soul mate and best friend … I cannot imagine going on this journey without him.